Sustainability Minor

 The first in a three course series, wherein the advanced student of sustainability synthesizes interdisciplinary scholarship with community-focused, practical application.
 Working collaboratively with the instructor and community partner organizations, student-groups will relate the theories and methods of sustainability in the built, natural and social environments toward the resolution of unsustainable practices in public infrastructure, policies or institutions.

 The second in a three course series, wherein the advanced student of sustainability synthesizes interdisciplinary scholarship with community-focused, practical application.
-Working collaboratively with the instructor and community partner organizations, student-groups will relate the theories and methods of sustainability in the built, natural, and social environments toward the resolution of unsustainable practices in public infrastructure, policies or institutions.
+Working collaboratively with the instructor and community partner organizations, student-groups relate the theories and methods of sustainability in the built, natural, and social environments toward the resolution of unsustainable practices in public infrastructure, policies, or institutions.
+Companion course to SUST 480L.

 SUST 495.
 INTERNSHIP.
 1-5 Credits.